 Skip to main contentSkip to secondary navigation

 Calculate your Basal Metabolic Rate using Mifflin-St Jeor, Harris-Benedict, and Katch-McArdle formulas.
-Features a visual formula comparison panel with side-by-side bars.
+Free, instant, and accurate.

 ✓ Formula verified: January 2026For informational purposes only